Back to Blog

 Share this data openly.
 Highlight the top performers.
 Investigate the bottom performers.
 Create a monthly scorecard that every location manager sees.

-This isn't about punishment — it's about visibility.
 Most managers who are underperforming on reviews simply don't know they're underperforming, because they have nothing to compare against.

 Handling the Hard Conversations